priya160702/Studio-Ghibli-A-SQL-Driven-Character-Analysis/README.md

 ## Studio Ghibli Character Analysis with SQL

 Studio Ghibli films are renowned for their whimsical worlds, captivating storytelling, and unforgettable characters.
-From the gentle Totoro to the courageous Howl, these characters are more than animations—they embody emotions and narratives that resonate universally.
+From the gentle Totoro to the courageous Howl, these characters are more than animations.
+They embody emotions and narratives that resonate universally.

 In this project, I applied SQL-based data analysis to explore the Studio Ghibli universe, uncovering character attributes, relationships, and unique traits hidden in the data.